Park Rules, Etiquette and Safety

 Have realistic expectations:

 If he/she isn’t friendly/comfortable with other dogs you may need to seek advice before bringing them to a dog park.
-If you are unsure, please phone us or visit us prior bringing your dog and ask the staff for help to integrate your dog safely into the park.
+If you are unsure, please phone us or visit us prior to bringing your dog and ask the staff for help to integrate your dog safely into the park.

 Has your dog ever been around other dogs?